brooksquil/jl_csv_process/README.md

 - dynamicalyy label object column headers
 - assume first column is unique id

+Updates:

+I have written a solution that uses no extra args.
+It is a bit more brittle in that it does not handle duplicate values in object rows.
+I'm sure with more time I could solve that, but I am pretty pleased I found a way t do this without extra args.

+run no_extra_args solution          ```
+                                ruby no_extra_args.rb sol_client_vehicles.csv no_extra_args_results.csv
+                            ```

 My approach:

 1) I started with a brute force soltion specific to provided sample file to get a feel for working with the csv.
 This solution uses two args, in_file and out_file